OkeyAmy/eventbuddy/PRODUCTION_GUIDE.md

 - [ ] Analytics tracking works
 - [ ] Monitoring is set up
 - [ ] Backup and recovery plan in place
+- [ ] Frontend and backend communicate properly

 ### Announcing Your Bot:
 1. **Create Invite Link**: